ColoredCow/portal/docs/installation.md

             127.0.0.1      portal.test
             ```

         - Go to `C:\xampp\apache\conf\extra\httpd-vhosts.conf` and add the following code snippet at the end of the file.
 Copy the absolute file path for the `public` directory of the project and paste it below where `your_project_path` is written.
-For example, your project path may look like `C:/xampp/htdocs/portal/public`.
+For example, your project path may look like `C:\xampp\htdocs\portal\public`.
             ```apacheconf
             <VirtualHost *:80>
                 ServerName portal.test